Planning a career in chemical engineering

 Opportunities for career progression in chemical engineering

-Experienced chemical engineers often find themselves in freelance consultancy which can generate considerable earnings as well as providing flexibility and variety that may not be available in permanent employment.
+Experienced chemical engineers often find themselves in freelance consultancy which can generate considerable earnings as well as provide flexibility and variety that may not be available in permanent employment.